How to Recognize and Manage High-Functioning Depression

 Finding the right mental health professional

-My work with clients shows that the right mental health professional makes all the difference in managing high functioning depression.
+Working with the right mental health professional makes all the difference in managing high functioning depression.
 The search might feel overwhelming, but here’s a straightforward approach that gets results:

 - Start with your primary care physician for original guidance